-To get started, please follow Salesforce’s instructions to create a live agent deployment.
-If you have already done this, please navigate to the “deployment code” of the Live Agent deployment you would like to have Segment integrate with.
+To get started, follow Salesforce’s instructions to create a live agent deployment.
+If you have already done this, navigate to the “deployment code” of the Live Agent deployment you would like to have Segment integrate with.
 It will look something like this:

-When you toggle on Salesforce Live Agent in Segment, we’ll begin loading the Salesforce Live Agent web SDK on any pages you have Segment deployed.
+When you enable Salesforce Live Agent in Segment, we’ll begin loading the Salesforce Live Agent web SDK on any pages you have Segment deployed.
 Their accompanying API functionality will be available to interact with however, we will not initialize their API automatically.
 This is because their API has two core functions: